 - Gunners must cover appropriate sectors.
 The first vehicle in a convoy watches to the front, the last vehicle watches to the rear, and vehicles in between alternate left-right-left so that guns are pointed in all threat directions at all times.
 It is important that gunners maintain their 360° observation even when contact seems to primarily be coming from a specific direction - if not, it is easy for the enemy to exploit this and maneuver into or fire from unobserved areas while the gunners are distracted elsewhere.

 - Cohesion and security at halts are critical.
 Maintaining a cohesive formation and using good security procedures are critical to convoy survivability.
 If a full halt must be conducted, dismounted infantry must be employed to keep the convoy safe while halted.
 Cohesion is just as important, as it masses friendly forces and makes it much more difficult for the enemy to endanger the convoy.

 If ambushed, our standard procedure is to fight through it while mounted and not stop until we have exited the kill zone.
 If the enemy begins firing on a convoy, all gunners should immediately bring their weapons to bear and put out a heavy volume of return fire.
 Even if the gunners cannot see the enemy, they need to be firing in the direction that they are taking fire from.
 Once an ambush is initiated, the lead vehicle driver needs to be particularly vigilant in their scanning of the road.
 The odds of an IED or other explosive being placed in the path is extremely high, and it will require split-second timing to avoid such devices.

-When an ambush occurs, "push through" is done unless otherwise stated.
+Pushing through is the default action on ambush.
 Leaders can also emphasize this by stating "Push through!" upon making contact.

 Contact - Dismount & Assault Through